rmsrosa/UnitfulAssets.jl/README.md

 An `ExchangeMarket` type is defined as `Dict{CurrencyPair,ExchangeRate}`, in which `CurrencyPair` is a tuple of Strings with the ISO-4217 alphabetic codes corresponding to the base and quote currencies, and `ExchangeRate` contains a positive `Unitful.Quantity` with the corresponding quote-ask rate for the pair.

 Based on an given `ExchangeMarket` instance, a conversion can be made from the "quote" currency to the "base" currency.
 This conversion is implemented as an extended dispatch for `Unitful.uconvert`.

+All defined currencies are listed in [src/pkgdefaults.jl](src/pkgdefaults.jl).
+Some currency symbols are also defined and are listed in [src/currencysymbols.jl](src/currencysymbols.jl).

 ## Installation